-This is an incredibly easy tart to make which is perfect for holiday baking when you’ve got lots to do and don’t want to deal with a complicated project.
-I based it on this Williams-Sonoma recipe which, though lovely, was a little, um … cryptic with the instructions.
+This is an incredibly easy custard tart to make which is perfect for holiday baking when you’ve got lots to do and don’t want to deal with a complicated project.
+I based it on a Williams-Sonoma recipe which, though lovely, was a little cryptic with the instructions.
 When it comes to recipes, especially for baking, I need lots of details.
 You know, the devil and all that.
 So as well as clarifying a few steps, I also added ginger because I love the combination with pears but you could certainly use lemon or orange zest instead if ginger isn’t your thing.

 - 2-3 tablespoons ice water